alexgo-io/alexlab-doc/product-features/self-service-listing.md

 1) User submits token information, balances and config params.
 Within this same transaction, transfers the anchor token balance.

-2) User waits for token confirmation from ALEX side (this involves deploying the wrapped version, but the user doesn't get to know this detail).
+2) User waits for token confirmation from ALEX side.

 3) User deposits the listed token balance.

-4) Once this tx is confirmed, the pool is automatically created and available? (if start-block is configured "On finalization")
+4) Once this tx is confirmed, the pool is automatically created and available (if start-block is configured "On finalization").

 -->